ivanpaulovich/todo/README.md

 ## :telephone: Support and Issues

-Please open an issue and I am happy to answer.
-Give the project a :star: if you like the code.
+I am happy to answer issues.
+Give a :star: if you like the project.